peterkywong1996/aws_ocr/README.md

      2) Input your own AWS authentication creditials
      3) Similar to the cloud-based steps

-- Codes that may involve customization:
+**Codes that may involve customization**:
-- - get_qa_map(): QueriesConfig -> a list of queries/prompts to govern what information to search from an image; currently extracted = worker name, card reference number, validity period, certificate type
+- get_qa_map(): QueriesConfig -> a list of queries/prompts to govern what information to search from an image; currently extracted = worker name, card reference number, validity period, certificate type
-- - scan_worker_card(): update_item -> the list of updates should be modified according to those queried above
+- scan_worker_card(): update_item -> the list of updates should be modified according to those queried above